 When life feels heavy or unclear, steady support matters.
 Bright Horizons Psychiatry offers thoughtful, practical care to help you regain balance and direction.

-- Want to maintain daily routines
+- Need to maintain your daily routine during treatment

 - Are concerned about memory or cognitive side effects